KohaAloha/are-we-flying/README.md

 ### ... and a... `run.bat`?
 Really?

-Yeah, shocker, the majority of the world is on Windows, despite it still being the year of Linux on the desktop.
+Yeah, shocker, the majority of the gaming world is on Windows, despite it still being the year of Linux on the desktop.
 And "every dev uses a macbook".

 Who knew?

+(But mostly, MSFS only runs on Windows, so it's not like you can even run this on a different OS and have it... work)

 ### Okay look we need to talk